-19 Best Pedestal Fans of 2019 | Reviews & Buyer's Guide - Architecture Lab
+10 Best Pedestal Fans | Reviews + Guide

 - VERY POWERFUL – Powered by 3 energy-efficient...

+The Lasko 1850 does a reasonably decent job when it comes to cooling down your room.
+It has a simple design with adjustable tilt and an oscillation feature that allows you to direct the fan toward any angle that you prefer.
+With three fan speeds and five rotating blades, it’s capable of moving out a lot of air even when you set it on the lowest speed level.

-It comes with an on-off timer, which helps to save energy when you don’t want to use the fan at night without having to turn it off manually.
+This pedestal remote control fan comes with an on-off timer, which helps to save energy when you don’t want to use the fan at night without having to turn it off manually.
 Also, the patented fused safety plug helps to protect the appliance in case of a potential hazard.

-Even the sound level is not very alarming; therefore, the smooth functions makes it a suitable option for the home.
+Even the sound level is not very alarming; therefore, the smooth functions make it a suitable option for the home.
 For more energy-efficient ventilation products, you can click on this link.

 - Reliable and durable product